 An audit of your system design and safety compliance will be determined from the documentation your team provides.
-By the posted deadline the following items must be uploaded to the competition website.
-A member of AICHE will send an email to your team captain identifying the location that the materials should be emailed.
+The following items must be uploaded to the competition website by the posted deadline.
+A member of AICHE will send an email to your team captain identifying where the materials should be emailed.
 Failure to meet the posted deadline will result in exclusion from the competition.
-Each team must complete the full Engineering Documentation Package (EDP), which is available for download on the Chem-E-Car Competition Rules Website.
+Each team must provide an Engineering Documentation Package (EDP) with all required sections filled in completely.
+Incomplete EDP submissions will be returned to the team without review.
+The EDP is available for download on the Chem-E-Car Competition Rules Website.
+BRING A PRINTED COPY OF YOUR EDP AND EDP REVIEW on competition day.